 Stemming from enhanced efficiency, it helps wearable electronics streamline workflows and increases the level of productivity.

 Several wearable electronics help keep and provide valuable information that you may need at any point in time.

 also help in decision-making as they help produce facts and figures regarding health and other aspects of life.

 Electronic records raise potential privacy concerns, which may lead to unauthorized access to the stored information.

 Reliability may be a source of concern as there is still more improvement to be done when it comes to wearable electronic devices.

 As discussed above, this is one of the most crucial challenges with wearable technologies.
 Most wearable electronics work with smartphones and need to be continuously charged to stay alive.

 • App integration

-Getting to upgrade or put in some functions into the wearable electronics could be a tasking process and require professional attention.
+Getting to upgrade or put some functions into the wearable electronics could be a tasking process and require professional attention.

-Making a design of printed circuit boards can be a difficult task for any design engineer because the same rules for regular electronics may not necessarily apply to wearable electronics.
+Making a design of printed circuit boards can be difficult for any design engineer because the same rules for regular may not necessarily apply to wearable electronics.
 So PCB engineers and companies are aware of the difficulties and problems that must be solved and working at overcoming such challenges easily to create a proper PCB for different purposes in the market.